Steve Harvey reflects on his love affair with Yas Links and all things Abu Dhabi

-With his larger-than-life personality, the American celebrity brings an extra spark to tany event that he attends in the UAE
+With his larger-than-life personality, the American celebrity brings an extra spark to any event that he attends in the UAE

 Gwill Poole, Business Development Lead at The Brain & Performance Centre, with Steve Harvey. - Photo Alex Leyno

-In a scene that perfectly blended celebrity and sport Steve Harvey, the American comedian, actor, author, and TV/radio personality known for his sharp observational humor, made a popular appearance at Jumeirah Golf Estates during the Pro-Am of the 2024 DP World Tour Championship finale.
+In a scene that perfectly blended celebrity and sport Steve Harvey, the American comedian, actor, author, and TV/radio personality known for his sharp observational humor, caught up with Khaleej Times to talk about his love affair with Abu Dhabi and Yas Links.

-A larger-than-life personality and global presence, Harvey’s presence on the course added an exciting touch to the already star-studded event.
+A larger-than-life personality and global presence, Harvey’s presence has added an exciting touch to the Abu Dhabi golf scene.

-The DP World Tour Championship isn’t just about world-class golf and on this particular day, it also offered a glimpse into the crossover between high-profile sport and international entertainment.

-The American, who has become a regular face in the UAE, was all smiles as he enjoyed the camaraderie at the Jumeirah Golf Estates where he even upstaged some of the stars of game.
+The American, who has become a regular face in the UAE, was all smiles as he enjoyed the camaraderie at last week's Abu Dhabi HSBC Championship where he even upstaged some of the stars of game.

 Harvey’s ties to the UAE run deeper than just making surprise visits at marqueen events.
 Earlier this year, he hosted the Steve Harvey Corporate Charity Golf Classic at Yas Links, a tournament that brought together some of the biggest names in business and entertainment, all while raising funds for various charitable causes.